zackzhuochen/zackzhuochen.github.io/index.md

 ## About Me

 Hello, my name is Zhuo Chen (陈卓), and I am currently pursuing my postgraduate studies at the Department of Political Science, Fudan University.
-My research interests are centered on comparative politics, particularly in the areas of African politics, political behavior and political economy.
+My research interests are centered on comparative politics, particularly in the areas of African politics, political behavior and political economy. **I am actively seeking a Research Assistant position​!**

 {% include_relative _includes/education.md %}